vajoo/Python-API-Development/documentation.md

 docker exec -it <conteiner-name> bash -> to access the container and check if everything works fine

 after starting the container log into the api container and run this command -> alembic upgrade head -> to setup the tables

+if you changed the name of the docker-compose.yml file do docker-compose -f <filename> up -d